kkouros/dpsd13131/README.md

 Vehicle
 ```

-and you should define your classes after that you run the command and you download 200 labeled photos for everyone of the 4 classes for training under the same roof
+and define your classes after running the command and downloading 200 labeled photos for each of the four training classes under the same roof
 ```bash
 python main.py downloader --classes Person Mug Bottle Vehicle --type_csv train --multiclasses 1 --limit 200
 ```